sekoyo/universal-react/README.md

 # Universal React

-This boilerplate aims at solving the MVP (Minimal Viable Product) of a universal app without making extraneous decisions for you (e.g. flux,	 layouts, testing).
+This boilerplate aims at solving the MVP (Minimal Viable Product) of a universal app without making extraneous decisions for you (e.g. flux,	 layouts, testing, styling).
 The aim is to keep the codebase simple and readable for you to extend.

 ## Features